Notice of Privacy Practices

 - Request communications of your health information by alternative means or at alternative locations

-- Revoke your authorization to use or disclose health information except to the extent that action has already
+- Revoke your authorization to use or disclose health information, except to the extent that action has already been taken

 - Transmit copies of your health information to third parties when requested by you, in writing